UTokyo-ICEPP/qc-workbook/source/en/grover.md

 show_distribution(answer)
 ```

-シミュレータに比べると結果は非常に悪いですね。。。残念ながら、今の量子コンピュータをそのまま使うとこういう結果になってしまいます。しかし、{ref}`エラー緩和 <measurement_error_mitigation>`等のテクニックを使うことである程度改善することはできます。
-As you can see, the results are far worse than those produced by the simulator.
-Unfortunately, these are the results that are produced when we run the circuit as-is on a modern quantum computer.
-However, we can improve these results somewhat by using techniques such as {ref}`error mitigation<measurement_error_mitigation>`.
+As you can see, the results are much worse than what we got with the simulator.
+Unfortunately, this is a typical result of running a quantum circuit of Grover's search algorithm on the present quantum computer as it is.
+We can however expect that the quality of the results will be improved by employing {ref}`error mitigation <measurement_error_mitigation>` techniques.

 +++ {"pycharm": {"name": "#%% md\n"}}

 (imp_simulator_amp)=
-### 振幅増幅を確認する
+### Confirm Amplitude Amplification

-では次に、グローバーのアルゴリズムを繰り返し使うことで、振幅が増幅していく様子をシミュレータを使って見てみましょう。

-例として、上で作ったグローバー反復を3回実行する量子回路を作って実行してみます。
+Here we will see how the amplitude is amplified by running the Grover's iteration multiple times using simulator.

+For example, the circuit to execute the Grover's iteration three times is prepared and executed.

 ```{code-cell} ipython3
 ---